 About the garden

 Château de Vullierens' architecture, magnificent gardens and Sculpture Park form one of Switzerland’s most remarkable heritage sites with an exceptional 180° degree view of the Alps, Mont Blanc and Lake Geneva.
-Rising from the foundations of a 13th century fortress, Vullierens is considered the purest example of early 18th century architecture in the country.
+Rising from the foundations of a 13th-century fortress, Vullierens is considered one of the country's purest examples of early 18th-century architecture.
 The 250-acre estate has remained in the same family for 700 years and it is visited by thousands of local and international garden enthusiasts and art lovers.

-The flowering season starts with tulips, followed by rhododendrons, bluebells, peonies, irises, roses, daylilies and hydrangeas, and concludes with beautiful autumn colour.
-The iris collection started in 1955 is considered one of the most modern in Europe.
+The flowering season starts with tulips, followed by rhododendrons, bluebells, peonies, irises, roses, daylilies, herbaceous borders and hydrangeas, and concludes with the autumn plant collection.
+The iris collection – started in 1955 – is considered one of the most modern in Europe.
 It features recent award-winning American hybrids, including several rare re-flowering varieties.
-There's also a four-acre flowering mosaic created by 400,000 flowers at the height of the season.
+A 4-acre coloured mosaic is created by 400,000 flowers at the height of the season.
 Themed gardens provide additional delight, offering a varied selection of designs and vistas.
 The 'large trees collection' includes Sequoia, oaks and possibly the oldest tulip tree in Switzerland.

 A space dedicated to families tells the story of King Lizard where dozens of trees cleverly conceal several characters.
 A world made of nature, to touch, see, listen and (re)feel.
 After your visit, take some of the elegance of the Vullierens castle gardens home with you by ordering some flowers.
 Sometimes from unique and often exclusive varieties in Europe, these flowers have been chosen with great care by the lord of the castle in person to constitute one of the most romantic and modern collections of the old continent.